 The SCLC Consortium cBioPortal

 The cBioPortal for Cancer Genomics is a powerful and flexible suite of integrated analytic tools for omic-level data storage, visualization, and analysis.
-This system enables intuitive evaluation and visualization of complex cancer genomics data and is now used by thousands of cancer researchers and clinicians around the world.
-CBioPortal was initially developed by a team of investigators led by Niki Schultz at MSK as web-based platform to support the data generated by The Cancer Genome Atlas (TCGA), and continues to be maintained and expanded by the Schultz laboratory.
-The cBioPortal supports multiple SU2C dream teams, NCI-supported SPOREs and PO1s, and other multi-investigator consortia.
-Recently, the cBioPortal infrastructure was expanded to support storage and visualization of patient-derived xenografts (PDX) alongside the corresponding profile of the human tumor from which they were derived, and a version of the portal in support of mouse genetic data is in development.
-We will use cBioPortal to store and annotate gemomic data sets of SCLC , providing access to these data sets through a single Consortium interface, and expand these to include relevant data from the SCLC research community.
+This system enables intuitive evaluation and visualization of complex cancer genomics data and is used by thousands of cancer researchers and clinicians around the world. cBioPortal was initially developed by a team of investigators led by Nikolaus Schultz at MSK as a web-based platform to support the data generated by The Cancer Genome Atlas (TCGA), and continues to be maintained and expanded by the Schultz laboratory.
+Of note, the cBioPortal houses annotated data for all TCGA studies including genome, methylome, and transcriptome data.
+It also houses all clinical genomic data for patients at MSK on a secure internal server (~60,000 samples to date and growing at 500-600 new specimens a month) and has outward-facing secure password-protected portals supporting not only the SCLC Consortium but also multiple SU2C dream teams, NCI-supported SPOREs and P01s, and other multi-investigator consortia.
+The centralized biostatistical and bioinformatics support of the cBioPortal team within the MSK Center for Molecular Oncology (CMO) facilitates personalization of shared databases to support the needs of individual research groups and consortia.
+The ability of investigators across the SCLC Consortium to access all these data sets through a single Consortium interface is a signature accomplishment of the Coordinating Center.

 The CellMiner database enables exploration and analysis of cancer cell line pharmacogenomic data across different sources.
 This resource is available to the public here.